FED 50mm 1:3.5 Industar-10

 The lens that my FED-2 rangefinder came with was the crown jewel of the entire package.
 Collapsable, beautiful, with a distinctive brassing on the ring surrounding the glass bubble, a quality even the much more expensive Leica Elmars do not seem to have.

-Industar is a Tessar-type lens design used by FED and other factories made cameras since the 1930s.
-It’s at the core of nearly sixty Soviet-made lenses’ optical design.
+Industar is a Tessar-type lens design used by FED, and other factories made cameras since the 1930s.
+It’s at the core of nearly sixty Soviet-made lenses’ optical designs.

 Despite its appearance (and mechanics) closely resembling the German Leica’s Elmar collapsable lens, its optics are something else.
 Based on Carl Zeiß’s designs, like many other Soviet lenses, Industar-10 uses the Tessar system that some say may perform as well as Elmar — but only if it’s properly “adjusted.”
 This refers to the lens’ good design being held back by poor build quality control.